 Thunder continues and reaches its extremity, which makes a person flinch and look fearful.
 It is ominous for him to take aggressive action when he is scared and timid.
 The force of thunder (in the form of lightning) didn’t strike him but his neighbour, signifying that the thunder is quite close, warning him to stay away; this can free him from calamity. 索suo3 signifies a twisted rope, and 索索 depicts that people hug one another, twist and shrink from fear. 矍jue2 signifies to look left and right repeatedly in fright.

 On the other hand, feminine line 6 that has passed the moment of regime change at position 5 should remain still, i.e. stay righteously at its position and not take any aggressive action.
 To ignore this and seek alliance (i.e. to get involved in conflict for power and rule) will be criticised, i.e. if line 6 intended to marry (to ally with) line 3, it would have to change to masculine, and the hexagram would become Shi He (21).
 Then if it were to go down to position 5 and exchange positions with line 5, the upper trigram would become Dui (the marsh, to speak) which here can be referred to as criticism, and it would stay beneath its representative line and be ridden over by it.

-Commentary on the image: Zhen (the thunder) makes people flinch, (which is due to the fact that line 6) doesn't acquire the core position (or the principle of moderation, i.e. neither inflexible nor compromising).
-Though it is ominous, there is no calamity (or fault), (which is due to) being afraid of (what has happened to) the neighbour and abstaining from (doing the same).
+Commentary on the image: Zhen (thunder) makes people flinch, which is because line 6 does not acquire the core position (or, the principle of moderation, i.e. neither inflexible nor compromising).
+Though it is ominous, there is no calamity (or fault), which is due to being afraid of what has happened to the neighbour and abstaining from doing the same.

 should remain still like a feminine line (rather than moving back

-and forth below the thunder, like line 5 fighting left and right for
+and forth below thunder, like line 5 fighting left and right for

 the right of succession at the power centre).
 It should wait for the